nawrotlab/ClusteredNetwork_pub/readme.md

 docker network create --driver bridge common docker run -d -it --network common --name clusternet --mount type=bind,source="$(pwd)"/ClusteredNetwork_pub,target=/app fschmitt/clustered_network_pub:nest2_20
 ```
+## Citing

-Please cite the paper if you use any part of this code.
+Please cite the paper if you use any part of this code:

+@article{rostami2024spiking,
+  title={Spiking attractor model of motor cortex explains modulation of neural and behavioral variability by prior target information},
+  author={Rostami, Vahid and Rost, Thomas and Schmitt, Felix and van Albada, Sacha and Riehle, Alexa and Nawrot, Martin},
+  journal={Nature Communications},
+  volume={15},
+  pages={6304},
+  year={2024},
+  publisher={Nature Publishing Group},
+  doi={10.1038/s41467-024-49889-4}
+}

+## Support

-If you encounter any problems, feel free to create a GitHub issue.
+If you encounter any issues, feel free to create a GitHub issue.